Summary of Degree

 The MSE program in the Graduate School of Engineering and Computer Science seeks to fulfill OC’s mission to transform lives for Christian faith, scholarship, and service.
 The MSE is a rigorous educational program, with a broad selection of classes that will enhance the abilities of new engineering graduates and practicing professionals who aspire to make significant contributions in technology, innovation, and productivity.
 The program is designed to allow a student to select areas that will add depth and breadth to his or her technical and business knowledge.

 The graduate of OC’s MSE program should have the following characteristics:

-- Increased depth of knowledge in the chosen engineering major, including a blend of current theory and practice.
+- Increased depth of knowledge in engineering and management, including a blend of current theory and practice.

-- Increased breadth of knowledge extending beyond the chosen engineering major into other engineering, mathematics, computer science, and/or business topics.
+- Increased breadth of knowledge extending beyond engineering management into other engineering, mathematics, and business topics.

 - Enhanced communication skills within the practice of engineering and the management of technology.